Lines of Thought in Large Language Models: Results

 Just like the true positions $\vx(t)$, matrices $\mR$ and $\mathbf{\Lambda}$ are known (empirically) only for integers values of $t$.\footnote{That is, after each layer.} Can we extend \cref{eq:langevin-discrete} to a continuous time parameter $t \in [1,24]$?
 Indeed, it is possible to \emph{interpolate} $\mR$ and $\mathbf{\Lambda}$ between their known values~\citep{AbsMahSep2008}.
 Specifically, $\mR(t)$ remains orthogonal and rotates from its endpoints; singular values can be interpolated by a spline function.

-In return, this allows us to interpolate trajectories between transformer layers.\footnote{ These interpolated positions do not hold any interpretive value, but may be insightful for mathematical purposes. } Thus, we extend \cref{eq:langevin-discrete} to a continuous time variable $t$, and write in infinitesimal terms:
+In return, this allows us to interpolate trajectories between transformer layers.\footnote{ These interpolated positions do not hold any interpretive value, but may be insightful for mathematical purposes. } Thus, we extend \cref{eq:langevin-discrete} to a continuous time variable $t$, and write in infinitesimal terms the Langevin equation for the dynamics:

 where $\dot{\mS} = \text{diag}\left(\dot{\sigma_i}/\sigma_i\right)$ and $d\rvw(t)$ is a differential of a Wiener process~\citep{pavliotis2014stochastic}.
 We defer the mathematical derivation to \cref{app:lengevin-derivation}.
 This equation artificially extends LoTs to continuous paths across~$\mathcal{S}$.
 It provides a stochastic approximation to any token's trajectory, at all times $t$.